Smoothed one-core and core--multi-shell regular black holes: Generic properties of the metric

+The SET~\eqref{set1}, being invariant under boosts in the radial direction (having an infinite set of comoving reference frames), is commonly identified as describing a spherically symmetric anisotropic vacuum~\cite{cosmo3}.
+This sort of SET belongs to the so-called family of cosmological tensors or variable cosmological term~\cite{cosmo1,cosmo2} where the vacuum state behaves as a de Sitter one, in the vicinity of the origin, and as a Minkowski one, at spatial infinity.
+A corresponding black hole solution is sometimes called a $\Lambda_{\mu\nu}$BH~\cite{cosmo1}.

+As we shall see in Secs.~\ref{secps} and~\ref{secs} the model, described by~\eqref{set2}, has different scales from cosmological to elementary particles.
 In the vicinity of the origin we certainly have $p_t<0$ but its sign may change as $r$ increases.
-The negative radial pressure of vacuum is necessary for preventing matter from collapsing and forming a singularity.
+The negative radial pressure is necessary for preventing matter from collapsing and forming a singularity.\\